Drug DUI Overview

-There is a big joke in the legal community, defense attorney know more than the State’s expert.
+There is a big joke in the legal community: defense attorneys know more than the State’s expert.

-This is true because defense attorney are required to look at small details in a person’s case.
+This is true because defense attorneys are required to look at small details in a person’s case.

 That attention to detail leads to a surprising amount of knowledge.
 Prosecutors, on the other hand, are trained with pre-formed questions for their experts.

-They don’t explore the issue, the take a formulaic approach.
+They don’t explore the issue, they take a formulaic approach.